AdrianSantoPasqualini/Firebase-Angular-Sketchpad/README.md

 Users may login with their Google accounts and draw whatever they like on a blank canvas.
 The canvas is automatically saved as the user draws, and their most recently saved canvas will be preloaded for them the next time they log in.

+The app is hosted on Firebase at: https://fir-angular-sketchpad.web.app/

 ## Usage
 ### Development server